Christ Church, Welshpool: Churchyard

 Those buried here include judge William Henry Watson, and members of the family of the Earls of Powis.
-The Commonwealth War Graves Commission register and maintain the graves of 12 British service personnel, comprising one officer and six soldiers of the army and one Royal Air Force airman of World War I, and three army soldiers and one officer and one airman of the Royal Air Force of World War I, including two brothers, Viscounts Clive, who were sons of the 4th Earl of Powis.
+The Commonwealth War Graves Commission register and maintain the graves of 12 British service personnel, comprising one officer and four soldiers of the army from World War I, and three army soldiers and one officer and one airman of the Royal Air Force of World War II; these include two brothers, Viscounts Clive, who were sons of the 4th Earl of Powis.